umlx5h/LLPlayer/README.md

 From `Subtitles > Translate` section, please set the `Target Language` at the top.

-The default translation engine is `Google Translate`.
+The default translation engine is `GoogleV1`.

-You can change it to `DeepL` from the settings below, but you will need to configure API key. (free for a certain amount of use)
+If you want to use another translation engine, you will need to configure it in settings.
+You will find detail information in [here](https://github.com/umlx5h/LLPlayer/wiki/Translation-Engine).

 6. **Play any videos with subtitles!**